Holographic cameras: an eye for the bulk: Introduction

 The smoking gun that $\cO$ and $\cO'$ produce point-like bulk objects is a sharp peak around shooting angles where their trajectories intersect ($b_{\rm bulk}\to 0$ in figure \ref{fig:camera}).
 Tracking this peak as a function of $y$ and $p_y$ produces a movie of the bulk trajectory of $\cO$.
 If the peak is sharp, a bulk's geometry may be inferred, somewhat analogously to how the gravity fields of Earth and Sun are inferred from trajectories of falling objects and moving planets.
 The radar-like system can produce similar movies by varying the time $z$ at which the pulse is sent.

 The Fourier transforms near $x$ and $y$ will resolve bulk angles rather similarly to how a lens (or biological eye) resolves the arrival angle of photons.
 Angular resolution will be essentially the ratio of wavelength to detector size: $\delta\theta_i \sim 1/(p_iL_i)$ where $i=x,y$.
 Fourier transforms with respect to $y$ and $z$ could also be incorporated in the radar-like system \eqref{radar} to control the energy and angles of the pulse.
-Both cameras resolve the bulk more finely than the 3-point function in \eqref{excited 3pt} because high probe energies grant access to short wavelengths.
+Both cameras resolve the bulk more finely than the 3-point function in \eqref{excited 3pt} because high probe energies grant access to short wavelengths.\footnote{ Integrating $\cO'(z)$ against a high-frequency Gaussian can make the pulse obey geometrical optics.
+Two-point functions transformed in this way can image Einstein rings and other features of AdS black holes \cite{Hashimoto:2018okj,Hashimoto:2019jmw,Kaku:2021xqp}. }

 The active camera differs from any mass-market camera in a fundamental way: instead of passively recording photons reaching it, \eqref{camera} actively gathers information about the past.
 This counter-intuitive property is related to the out-of-time-ordering of the operators.
 This correlator can only be ``measured'' without violating causality if one has the ability to use a system's Hamiltonian to evolve small perturbations backward in time.
 This is somewhat related to the precursor concept \cite{Polchinski:1999yd}.
-The radar camera, on the other hand, is given by a straightforward expectation value measurable without such a super-power.
+The radar camera, on the other hand, is given by a straightforward expectation value that is measurable without such a super-power.

 Both cameras come with a few knobs: shooting positions $x^\mu$, $y^\mu$ (and $z^\mu$), energy-momenta $p_x^\mu$ and possibly $p_y^\mu$, and optical sizes $L_i$ for each wavepacket.
 These parameters can be tuned to reveal narrow peaks as a function of angles or arrival times, thus bringing the bulk into focus.
-Intuitively, it is desirable that the probes have large enough energies to satisfy geometric optics, yet small enough that we can ignore backreaction on the background.
+Intuitively, it is desirable that the probes have large enough energies to satisfy geometrical optics, yet small enough that we can ignore backreaction on the background.
 Success is not guaranteed: we will describe situations where crisp movies can be produced, and others that only lead to inconclusive blurs.

 In this paper, we will mostly discuss the active camera.
 This is for a superficial reason: the author finds two null geodesics easier to visualize than three.
 The out-of-time-order correlator in \eqref{camera} also seems to enjoy interesting theoretical properties.